web-ext-experiments/about/source/how.rst

     zip experiment.xpi api.js install.rdf schema.json

-2. Either, you also can load the install.rdf temporarily from `about:debugging` > `Load Temporary Add-on`.
+2. You also can load the install.rdf temporarily from `about:debugging` > `Load Temporary Add-on`.